Islam’s Worst Enemy: the Quran

 This section has to begin with a little New Testament history.

-There are thousands of manuscripts of the Bible dating to within living memory of Christ.
-Atheist and Biblical scholar Bart Ehrman, author of Misquoting Jesus, plainly says in the book (and here on his blog) that the Biblical divinity of Christ and the real-life crucifixion are so consistent across every manuscript that their authenticity cannot be doubted.
+There are thousands of manuscripts of the Bible.
+Atheist and Biblical scholar Bart Ehrman, author of Misquoting Jesus, plainly says in the book (and here on his blog) that the bases for the Biblical divinity of Christ and the real-life crucifixion are so consistent across every manuscript that their authenticity cannot be doubted.

 Paul’s epistles, at the latest, were written in 66 AD – 36 years after Christ’s death.
 They refer to Christ as the Son of God or as God often (Romans 1:4, Philippians 2:5-7, Colossians 1:15, Colossians 2:9, Hebrews 1:3).
 The epistle of Peter similarly calls Christ God (2 Peter 1:1).
 The epistle of James calls Him the glorious Lord.
 (James 2:1).
 Further, in 1 Corinthians, St. Paul challenges anyone who doubts Christ’s divinity to simply come to Jerusalem and ask everybody what happened, as hundreds were alive to see Him risen.